 - the driver is found guilty after the court.

 The insurance companies have to apply to the Ministry of Transport to see a driving record.
-The Ministry does not automatically send the information.
+The Ministry does not automatically send the information to the insurance.

 Speeding ticket tip: It is better insurance wise to be found guilty after a trial date, than by paying the ticket within the first fifteen (15) days.
-If the trial date is past the yearly renewal date, the ticket is kept off the insurance for a year.
-Thereby saving your insurance for one year.
+If the trial date is past the yearly renewal date, the ticket maybe kept off the insurance for a year, thereby possibly saving your insurance for up to one year.